-- posting it on the school website/Learning Platform/shared staff drive - making a paper copy available on request from the school office - discussing school policy and procedures during induction with new staff and other relevant adults including (where relevant) the staff Acceptable Use Agreement - discussing Acceptable Use Agreements with pupils at the start of each year - issuing Acceptable Use Agreements to external users of school systems (e.g. Governors) usually on entry to the school - holding Acceptable Use Agreements in pupil and personnel files
+- posting it on the school website/Learning Platform/shared staff drive - making a paper copy available on request from the school office and for staff in primary and upper school staff rooms. - discussing school policy and procedures during induction with new staff and other relevant adults including (where relevant) the staff Acceptable Use Agreement - discussing Acceptable Use Agreements with pupils at the start of each year - issuing Acceptable Use Agreements to external users of school systems (e.g. Governors) usually on entry to the school - holding Acceptable Use Agreements in pupil and personnel files